Dina Orschmann: Club career

+International career

-Orschmann made her U-17 debut on February 17, 2015 in a 4–2 win over England.
-Almost four months later, on June 16, 2015, she was appointed to the U-17 European Championship squad.
+Orschmann made her U-17 debut on 17 February 2015 in a 4–2 win over England.
+Almost four months later, on 16 June 2015, she was called up to the U-17 European Championship squad.

 She was included in the squad for the 2016 FIFA U-20 Women's World Cup in Papua New Guinea, She scored in the group match against South Korea.
-Germany reached the quarter finals where they were defeated by France.
-In 2018 she took part in her second 2018 FIFA U-20 Woman's World Cup in France.
-Germany reached the semi final against Japan where they lost 1–3.
+Germany reached the quarter-finals where they were defeated by France.
+She later took part in her second 2018 FIFA U-20 Woman's World Cup in France.
+Germany reached the quarter-final against Japan where they lost 1–3.